 If you’ve grown up in India, LIC probably already lives rent-free in your head.
 Your parents swore by it.
 Your LIC agent uncle made it sound like the only sensible choice.
 And somewhere deep down, you might feel that a policy from LIC is somehow more real than one from any private insurer.

-That instinct isn’t irrational — it’s just incomplete.
+That instinct isn’t irrational; it’s just incomplete.
 LIC is a genuine heavyweight: 68 years old, government-backed, with a branch in practically every corner of the country.
 But the term insurance market has changed substantially in the last decade.
-Private insurers have caught up — in some ways surpassed LIC — and the smart buyer in 2025 deserves the full picture before signing anything.
+Private insurers have caught up (in some ways surpassed LIC) and the smart buyer in 2025 deserves the full picture before signing anything.

 This guide gives you that picture.
 We cover LIC’s full term plan lineup, its track record on claims, where it genuinely excels, and where you’d be better off looking elsewhere.
-No selling.
-No agenda.
-Just the facts.

-Sources: IRDAI Handbook on Indian Insurance Statistics FY 2024-25 · LIC Annual Report FY 2024-25
+Sources: IRDAI Handbook on Indian Insurance Statistics FY 2024-25; IRDAI Annual Report 2023-24, filed Feb 2026 with BSE/NSE)

 LIC’s Term Insurance Plans